EMERGE’s findings will be communicated at scientific conferences and published in open-access journals. Find below the current list of publications.

 In this work, the authors present Anti-Symmetric Deep Graph Networks (A-DGNs), a framework for stable and non-dissipative DGN design, conceived through the lens of ordinary differential equations.

-Gravina, A., Bacciu, D., & Gallicchio, C. (2022). arXiv preprint. doi: 10.48550/arXiv.2210.09789.
+Gravina, A., Bacciu, D., & Gallicchio, C. (2022).
+Proceedings of the 11th International Conference on Learning Representations (ICLR). doi: 10.48550/arXiv.2210.09789.

 View Publication